Rock Springs massacre: Background

 Chinese immigration to the United States at that time was neither uniform nor widespread.
 J. R. Tucker, writing for The North American Review in 1884, stated that the vast majority of the nearly 100,000 Chinese immigrants resided within the American West: California, Nevada, Oregon, and the Washington Territory.
 The U.S. Minister to China, George Seward, had asserted similar numbers in Scribner's Magazine five years earlier.

 The first jobs Chinese laborers took in Wyoming were on the railroad, working for the Union Pacific company (UP) as maintenance-of-way workers.
-Chinese workers soon became an asset to Union Pacific and worked along UP lines and in UP coal mines from Laramie to Evanston.
+Chinese workers soon became an asset to UP, working along UP lines and in UP coal mines from Laramie to Evanston.
 Most Chinese workers in Wyoming ended up working in Sweetwater County, but a large number settled in Carbon and Uinta counties.
-Most Chinese people in the area were men working in the mine.
-Racism against Chinese immigrants was widespread and largely uncontroversial at the time.
+Most Chinese people in the area were men working in the mines.
+Confusion about Chinese immigrants was widespread and largely uncontroversial at the time.
 Tucker, in the aforementioned 1884 article, referred to Asian immigrants as "...the Asiatic race, alien in blood, habits, and civilization".
 He also noted, "Chinese are the chief element in this Asiatic population."

-In 1874–75, after labor unrest disrupted coal production, the Union Pacific Coal Department hired Chinese laborers to work in their coal mines throughout southern Wyoming.
-Even so, the Chinese population rose slowly at first; however, where there were Chinese immigrants, they were generally concentrated in one area.
+In 1874–75, after labor unrest disrupted coal production, the Union Pacific Coal Department hired Chinese laborers in their coal mines throughout southern Wyoming.
+The Chinese population rose slowly at first; however, where there were Chinese immigrants, they were generally concentrated in one area.
 At Red Desert, a remote section camp in Sweetwater County, there were 20 inhabitants, of whom 12 were Chinese.
-All 12 were laborers who worked under an American foreman.
-To the east of Red Desert was another remote section camp, Washakie.
-An American section foreman lived there amongst 23 others, including 13 Chinese laborers and an Irish crew foreman.
-In the various section camps along the main line of the Union Pacific Railroad, Chinese workers far outnumbered any other nationality.
-Though the 79 Chinese in Sweetwater County in 1870 represented only 4% of the total population, they were, again, concentrated.
+All twelve were laborers who worked under an American foreman.
+To the east of the Red Desert was another remote section camp, Washakie.
+An American section foreman lived there amongst twenty three others, including thirteen Chinese laborers and an Irish crew foreman.
+In the various section camps along the main line of the Union Pacific Railroad, Chinese workers far outnumbered other nationalities.
+Though the 79 Chinese in Sweetwater County in 1870 represented only 4% of the total population, they were concentrated.
 In Rock Springs and Green River, the largest towns along the UP line, there were no Chinese residents reported in 1870.